 Steam the pumpkin until soft and mashable, or you can also place the whole pumpkin inside the oven and roast them at 400 F until soft too.
 Then mash while still hot.
 Set aside to let it cool down completely before mixing into the flour

 In a large mixing bowl, mix flour, eggs, coconut milk, mashed pumpkin, coconut sugar, yeast.
-You will have quite a lumpy dough and that's the way it is, don't panic.
-Let the batter rest for 1 hour in a warm place.
+You will have quite a thick and sticky batter and that's the way it is, don't panic.
+Cover with plastic wrap and let the batter rest for 1 hour in a warm place.
 It will double in size.
 Once it rises, this is an important step and you must not skip it or you will not have a good result: STIR THE DOUGH TO MIX IT WELL

 Get your steamer all hot and ready.
 Line the individual muffin cups with paper.
-Portion the dough into individual cup and fill it up all the way to the top.
-The top will broken into 3-4 segments like a flower if you fill it up to the top.
-Once you fill them up in the cups, they must go to the steamer as soon as they can or they will start to overflow if you let them sit on the cups for too long
+Only fill up the cups as many as you can steam.
+Do not fill them up and waiting to be steam.
+Portion the dough into an individual cup and fill it up all the way to the top and then top it up with 2-3 more tablespoon of batter.
+This will give you a large "flowering" top.
+The top will break into 3-4 segments like a flower if you "overfill" it (it will not spill because the batter is sticky and thick).
+Once you fill them up in the cups, they must go to the steamer as soon as they can or they will continue to rise if they are sitting in the cups for too long

 Steam on high heat for 15-20 minutes.
 DO NOT be tempted to open the cover or they will not rise